massimo-nocentini/master-thesis/README.md

 particular, was shown in a talk at [RART2015][rart2015]; moreover, a paper that collects theorems about the Catalan triangle has been submitted.

-Also, we provide an implementation of the inductive argument given in the paper to build the Catalan triangle, where coefficients are taken mod 2, avoiding the brute force approach; for details and other *fractal objects*, have a look in [this notebook][inductive:catalan:triangle:nb].
+Also, we provide an implementation to do matrix expansion of Riordan matrices and computing inverses, symbolically; finally, the code base includes the inductive procedure given in the paper to build the modular Catalan triangle, choosing modulo 2, avoiding the brute force approach; for details and other *fractal objects*, have a look in [this notebook][inductive:catalan:triangle:nb].

 [rart2015]:https://www.mate.polimi.it/RART2015/
 [inductive:catalan:triangle:nb]:http://nbviewer.jupyter.org/github/massimo-nocentini/master-thesis/blob/master/modular-article/implementation/fractals-and-inductive-catalan-triangle.ipynb